-This is our review of the best coats for spaniels in 2022.
+This is our review of the best dog coats for spaniels in 2023.

 Spaniels are one of the most popular breeds of dogs in the UK.
 They are usually energetic, friendly, gentle-natured and loving.
 They have been bred for centuries as gun dogs, being used to find and retrieve pheasants, rabbits, etc. and love nothing better than spending days out in the field getting wet and muddy.